Welcome to Child Friendly Brighton and Hove

 Get the FREE Child Friendly Brighton E-Newsletter - Keep up to date with latest news & competitions

 Child Friendly Brighton and Hove provides comprehensive and up-to-date listings for a wide range of child friendly things to do, places to visit, places to eat and drink, activities, places to stay and fun days out in Brighton and Hove.
 If you need some fresh ideas on what to do with your children today in Brighton and Hove, then this is the site for you.
-Find out what’s on for kids in Brighton today by checking the current and upcoming events page for a great range of events for children, special activities (such as Brighton Fringe 2013 and Brighton Festival 2013) and child friendly festivals coming to our area soon.
+Find out what’s on for kids in Brighton today by checking the current and upcoming events page for a great range of events for children, special activities and child friendly festivals coming to our area soon.
 Or browse through the other links for weekly baby groups, toddler groups, special interest classes, fun days out, and places to eat in Brighton including child friendly pubs, restaurants, cafes and hotels (including kids eat / stay for free offers).
 Use the calendar as an alternative way of finding things to do in Brighton, and what’s happening on a particular date.
 This website is updated frequently (at least every week, sometimes on a daily basis), to keep the content accurate and current!
-For instance, some of the news, listings and events for kids added this week beginning 20th May 2013: Review: Flathampton at Brighton Festival, The Famous Spiegel Garden, Brighton and Hove 999 Fun Day, Brighton Fringe – Fringe City every weekend in May, Review of Michael Rosen’s Big Book of Bad Things, Brighton Festival, Review of Bringing Down the Moon, Brighton Fringe, Hove Carnival on 27th May, Brighton’s Big Screen!, Father’s Day with Outdoors Project & Rockinghorse, Night time family bat and owl prowl!, Brighton Youth Film Festival 2013
+For instance, some of the news, listings and events for kids added this week, updated on week beginning 21st September 2014: Macmillan World’s Biggest Coffee Morning, Apple Day at Stanmer Park, I Believe in Unicorns – Jubilee Library, A Pirate Adventure – at The Old Market, Fundraising Day at Dotty Popsy Gift Shop, Boyface – James Campbell, at The Old Market, Halloween Fun at Tulleys Farm

-And take a look at our expanding Featured Services and Retail section which has a wide variety of businesses including kids’ hairdressers, photographers, home decor designers, nannies, childcare and babysitters, publishers of children’s books, and makers of children’s gifts and accessories (and much more!)
+And take a look at our expanding Featured Services and Retail section which has a wide variety of businesses including photographers, nannies, childcare and babysitters, local accountancy firms, and makers of children’s gifts and accessories (and much more!)
 If you are a provider of activities for children in Brighton and Hove such as parent and baby/toddler groups, activity classes, or you run a child friendly café, restaurant, pub or hotel, and you would like details to be listed on this site, please contact me.
 If you would like to see other child friendly categories listed here, please let me know!
 I also want to know if you have visited somewhere I have listed, and found it not to be child friendly after all.

-Brighton has a phenomenal array of family friendly festivals each year, and 2013 is no exception!
+Brighton has a phenomenal array of family friendly festivals each year, and 2014 is no exception!
 Festival season will soon be well and truly upon us again.
-Brighton and Hove is home to some major and renowned festivals such as Brighton Festival 4th-26th May 2013, Brighton Fringe 4th May – 2nd June 2013, and Child Friendly Brighton will be bringing you up to date news about them all!
+Brighton and Hove is home to some major and renowned festivals such as the Brighton and Hove Food and Drink Festival, and Child Friendly Brighton will be bringing you up to date news about them all.

 Check the Latest News section for competitions, discounts off classes, activities and services exclusive to Child Friendly Brighton!